 - Develop shared knowledge and conceptual clarity that supports normalizing explicit and constructive conversations about race.

-Goal: equip and prepare members and leaders with skills to use the strategies to take action to advance racial justice.
+Goal: Equip and prepare members and leaders with skills to use the strategies to take action to advance racial justice.

 - Equip members, leaders, staff and partners with the skills, tools, strategies, resources and relationships to be effective leaders and advocates in the ﬁght for racial justice in education.

-- Develop tools and resources to support organizational and cultural change through policy, practice and behavior changes.
+- Develop tools and resources to support organizational and cultural change through policy, practice, and behavior changes.

 - Engage and activate members, leaders and stakeholders in on-the-ground efforts to combat institutional racism and advance racial justice.

-- Support external organizing efforts to advance changes in our schools and communities
+- Support external organizing efforts to advance changes in our schools and communities.

 - Support internal opportunities to implement equitable practices that positively impact the

 Connecting Framework Elements